 4. Lots of water

 One of the most general causes of constipation in dogs is less water intake.
 We generally feed food to our dogs properly but forget the importance of feeding them the right amounts of liquids.

 Your dog must always have easy access to clean, fresh water.
 Keeping your dog hydrated can prevent problems of constipation.

 5. Add olive oil to his diet

-Adding a spoon of olive oil in his diet can help your dog get rid of constipation issues.
+Adding a spoon of olive oil to his diet can help your dog get rid of constipation issues.
 However olive oil is highly beneficial to the overall digestive system of your dog.
-Hence add a teaspoon of olive oil in your dog’s diet.
+Hence add a teaspoon of olive oil to your dog’s diet.
 Remember, do not feed olive oil in excess quantities.

 6. A little quantity of milk is not harmful

 Milk is a dog laxative and can be given in moderate quantities.
 Feed your dog a 1/4th cup of milk which enhances the intestinal mobility of food.
 Thus milk can be given to your constipated dog in small quantities to help him eliminate stools easily.